guojiaxuan2001/guojiaxuan2001/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-+ *(2025.04 - Present)* Master's Degree in Electrical Engineering and Information Systems, The University of Tokyo
++ *(2025.04 - Present)* Master Master Student in Electrical Engineering and Information Systems, The University of Tokyo
 + *(2020.09 - 2024.06)* B.Eng in Environmental Engineering, Hohai University